Neurotypic-ai/magus-mark/documentation/build-setup-ideas.md

    - Replace all instances of `rimraf` with native `rm -rf` or Node.js fs methods
    - Update clean scripts in all package.json files

-4. **Package Generators**:
+4. **Template Testing**:
-   - Implement Nx generators for creating new packages and applications
+   - Test all package generators with sample creation
-   - Create templates based on established patterns
+   - Verify template functionality and consistency across different app types

 ## Key Lessons Learned